Discovering Top-k Structural Hole Spanners in Dynamic Networks: Conclusion and Future Work

-The structural hole spanner discovery problem various applications, including community detection, viral marketing, etc. However, the problem has not been studied for dynamic networks.
-In this paper, we studied the SHS discovering problem for the dynamic networks.
-We first proposed an efficient Tracking-SHS algorithm, that maintains SHSs dynamically by discovering affected set of nodes whose connectivity score updates as a result of changes in the network.
+The structural hole spanner discovery problem for various applications, including community detection, viral marketing, etc. However, the problem has not been studied for dynamic networks.
+In this paper, we studied the SHS discovery problem for dynamic networks.
+We first proposed an efficient Tracking-SHS algorithm that maintains SHSs dynamically by discovering an affected set of nodes whose connectivity score updates as a result of changes in the network.
 We proposed a fast procedure for calculating the scores of the nodes.
 We also extended our proposed single edge update Tracking-SHS algorithm to a batch of edge updates.
-In addition, we proposed a graph neural network based model GNN-SHS, that discovers SHSs in the dynamic networks by learning low-dimensional embedding vectors of nodes.
-Finally, we analyzed the performance of Tracking-SHS algorithm theoretically and showed that our proposed algorithm achieves a speedup of 1.6 times over recomputation for a particular type of graphs, such as Preferential Attachment graphs.
-Besides, our experimental results demonstrated that the Tracking-SHS algorithm is at least 3.24 times faster than the recomputation with static algorithm and the proposed GNN-SHS model is at least 31.8 times faster than the comparative method, demonstrating a considerable advantage in run time.
+In addition, we proposed a graph neural network-based model, GNN-SHS, that discovers SHSs in dynamic networks by learning low-dimensional embedding vectors of nodes.
+Finally, we analyzed the performance of the Tracking-SHS algorithm theoretically.
+We showed that our proposed algorithm achieves a speedup of 1.6 times over recomputation for a particular type of graph, such as Preferential Attachment graphs.
+In addition, our experimental results demonstrated that the Tracking-SHS algorithm is at least 3.24 times faster than the recomputation with a static algorithm, and the proposed GNN-SHS model is at least 31.8 times faster than the comparative method, demonstrating a considerable advantage in run time.

+{In future work, we aim to investigate the scalability of our methods on larger and more diverse dynamic networks by incorporating additional real-world datasets to validate robustness.
+Extending our algorithms to handle directed graphs, weighted edges, and advanced dynamics, such as community evolution, could enhance adaptability.
+Furthermore, periodic retraining for GNN-SHS can improve performance in rapidly evolving settings.
+Expanding comparisons with state-of-the-art methods and applying the approach in practical scenarios, such as social network analysis and cybersecurity, would provide valuable insight into its utility in various domains.}